playwrigkt/skript/README.md

 ## Stage

-The stage is used to inject non static Application resources into a skript.
+The troupe is used to inject non static Application resources into a skript.
 For example, a database connection or runtime configuration.
-Much how a script is the same regardless of the perfoming cast and venue, a skript is the same regardless of the underlying implementation.
+Much how a script is the same regardless of the perfoming cast and stageManager, a skript is the same regardless of the underlying implementation.
 Lets start by looking at a concrete example.